-The Oshawa Official Plan is hereby amended by adding a new Part II Plan for the Columbus Planning Area as Section 8.8 as set out in amended, regarding the implementation of the Official Plan, shall apply in regard to this Amendment.
+The City of Oshawa Official Plan is hereby amended by:

-Exhibit "A" to this Amendment.
+Adding a new Part II Plan for the Columbus Planning Area as Section 8.8 as set out in Exhibit "A" to this Amendment.

-Implementation: The provisions set forth in the City of Oshawa Official Plan, as amended, regarding the interpretation of the Official Plan, shall apply in regard to this Amendment.
+The provisions set forth in the City of Oshawa Official Plan, as amended, regarding the implementation of the Plan, shall apply in regard to this Amendment.

-Interpretation: The provisions set forth in the City of Oshawa Official Plan, as
+The provisions set forth in the City of Oshawa Official Plan, as amended, regarding the interpretation of the Plan, shall apply in regard to this Amendment.